 Newcomers moving to Austin with young children will be pleased to learn that a lot of the lifestyle offerings in the city are family friendly, with plenty of fun things for the little ones to do as well.

 Newcomers to Austin will soon see there is no shortage of creativity in this city.
 Austin is home to some world-class museums such as the Blanton and the Harry Ransom Centre.
 The city has a vibrant art scene with an array of galleries such as the Jones Center, Carver Museum and the Mexic-Arte Museum all offering an eclectic range of exhibits.

 When it comes to the performing arts, Austin offers its residents everything from ballet and opera at the Long Center to music and comedy performances at the historic Paramount Theatre.
 The city also boasts a full calendar of annual cultural events to keep Austin residents entertained.

 Sports and outdoor activities in Austin

 Austin’s great weather makes it conducive for residents to spend time outdoors.
-Both within the city limits and in the surrounding rural Texas Hill Country there are plenty of opportunities to spend time exploring nature.
-From winding hiking- and mountain bike trails to refreshing swimming spots and lakes perfect for paddling, Austin has loads to satisfy the outdoor enthusiast.
+Both within the city limits and in the surrounding rural Texas Hill Country, there are plenty of opportunities to spend time exploring nature.
+From winding hiking- and mountain biking trails to refreshing swimming spots and lakes perfect for paddling, Austin has loads to satisfy the outdoor enthusiast.